 We don’t know who it is you usually butt heads with at the family or friends gathering; it may be a parent, a sibling, friend, or a grandparent, uncle or aunt.
 It might be all of them or any combination, but for this discussion of holiday civility, let’s refer to this family member as your knuckle-headed uncle.

-So read on for some of our thoughts on getting along with your knuckle-headed uncle when he rolls in for Thanksgiving.
+So read on for some of our thoughts on getting along with your knuckle-headed uncle when he rolls into the family gathering.

 1. Pick easy conversations

 We can’t help what conversations our relatives initiate, but we do get to choose what conversations we engage ourselves.
 There is no shortage of safe, pleasant subjects you can pursue together, but here are the chief three topics to give a wide berth:

 • Religion: If you and your knuckle-headed uncle have different perspectives on religion, and you know these differences often lead to touchy disagreements, then leave that conversation for the theologians, or wait for another day.

 • Politics: Politics is a big holiday sand trap.
 Whether it’s immigration, gun rights, democrats, republicans, presidents, foreign and domestic policies, or whatever else, as much as it may be on your mind, these topics are better left on the table or for a later day.
 And make sure no one has the news playing on the TV, to be safe.

 • Sex: This is another subject area that can tense up a holiday party.
 But who wants to spend the holiday talking about sex-related issues with a knuckle-headed uncle anyway?
 Like religion and politics, sex conversations might be best to have at a later time.

 2. Instead of taking the bait, take a new direction